nuclearcat/fridgemonlb/ASSEMBLY.md

 1. Black(Ground) to D23
 2. Red(Power or VCC) to D22
 3. Yellow (DATA) to D18

+Place heatshrink on soldering joints or use insulation tape.

 ![Step 4](https://raw.githubusercontent.com/nuclearcat/fridgemonlb/main/images/step4.jpg "Step 4")

 ## Make sure thin wires to sensor wires are accurate and insulated by heatshrink or electrical tape.